jkotests/watirways/manuscript/locator/locator_basics-type.md

 </li>
 ~~~~~~~~

-The small element type is not defined in the html specifications.
-As a result, Watir does not define a _small_ method – ie you cannot do browser.small.click.

-To locate these elements, you can use the genaric element method with a tag_name locator.
+The `small` element type is not defined in the specifications.
+As a result, Watir does not define a _small_ method - ie you cannot do `browser.small.click`.
+To locate these elements, you can use the genaric element method with a `:tag_name` locator.

 {lang="ruby"}
 ~~~~~~~~